-- Geographic constraints play a crucial role in travel planning.
-In any general travelling scenario, the points of departure and arrival (From and To) must differ, as it is logically inconsistent to embark on a journey that begins and ends at the same location.
-For example, while a trip from Toronto to Vancouver is feasible, a journey from Toronto to Toronto is not (FSS 5 in Table 1).
-Specifically in multi-city travel scenarios, such as the case presented in Figure 1, additional constraints govern location choices.
-Consecutive trips cannot share the same origin (or destination), as the completion of a flight fundamentally alters the user's starting point for subsequent trips (FSS 4).
-Therefore, a user cannot book two consecutive trips departing from Toronto (FSS 5). - The order of temporal events is equally vital.
-Travel dates must be arranged in chronological order, with the Travel dates 2 date necessarily occurring after the Travel dates 1 date (FSS 6).
-Moreover, the dates should not be set in the past or unreasonably far in the future.
+- Geographic constraints play a crucial role in the travel planning mechanism.
+Specifically, the points of departure and arrival (From and To) must differ, as it is logically inconsistent to embark on a journey that begins and ends at the same location.
+For example, while a trip from Toronto to New York is feasible, a journey from Toronto to Toronto is not. - The order of temporal events is equally vital.
+Travel dates must be arranged in chronological order, with the Return date necessarily occurring after the Departure date.
+The system should also be capable of detecting and signaling any discrepancies, such as dates set in the past or unreasonably far in the future.
+For instance, a journey commencing on Dec 25th and concluding on Dec 31st is valid, but not vice versa.